JohnCCFong-2026/Cloud-Security-Best-Protection-Strategies/AWS/Storage Security/README.md

 - Provides managed relational databases with encryption, network isolation, and automated backups.
 - Example: You deploy a MySQL database in RDS, encrypt it with a KMS key, and restrict access to only application servers inside a private VPC.

+##### 🗂️ Amazon S3 (Simple Storage Service)
+- Provides scalable object storage with built-in security features like encryption and access control.
+- Example: You create an S3 bucket for HR documents, enable Block Public Access, and enforce server-side encryption with KMS.
+Only HR IAM roles can access the bucket.

 ##### 📚 Amazon S3 Glacier (Archival Storage)
 - Long-term archival storage with compliance features like Vault Lock and encryption.
 - Example: You archive medical records in Glacier with Vault Lock, ensuring they cannot be modified, meeting regulatory requirements.

+##### S3 Pre-signed URLs
+- A secure method to grant temporary, limited access to a specific S3 object without requiring the recipient to have AWS credentials.
+- Example: You generate a link for a client to download a specific report.
+You set the link to expire in 30 minutes.
+Once the time is up, the link automatically becomes invalid.

+##### 🔐 S3 Block Public Access (The Safety Net)
+- A global setting that acts as a master fail-safe to prevent any S3 bucket from being made public, even if a user makes a mistake in a policy.
+- Best Practice: Enable this at the Account Level immediately.
+- Example: A junior admin accidentally sets a bucket policy to "Public."
+Because Block Public Access is on at the account level, the bucket stays private, preventing a data leak.

 ##### 🔑 AWS Key Management Service (KMS)
 - Centralized service for managing encryption keys across AWS storage services.